The Importance of Prepping Before Painting for Long-Lasting Results

 Cleaning: Start With a Deep Clean Before Painting

 Fill a bucket with warm water and a heavy-duty cleaner or degreaser.
-Use a sponge or scrub brush to loosen caked on messes.
-Rinse well with water to remove all residue when done.
-For tough stains, you may need to scrub a bit harder or repeat the process a few times.
-Let the walls air dry completely before moving on to the next step.
+Use a sponge or scrub brush to tackle dirt and stains, then rinse well with clean water.
+For tough spots, scrub harder or repeat the process.
+Let the walls dry completely before moving on.

-Use a putty knife, wire brush, or paint scraper to remove any loose, chipped or peeling paint.
-Scrub away until you reach a surface with firmly adhered paint.
-Lightly sand rough edges to provide "tooth" for the new paint to grip onto.
+Use a putty knife, wire brush, or paint scraper to remove any chipped or peeling paint.
+Smooth rough edges with sandpaper to give the new paint a solid surface to grip.

-Once the walls are clean and dry, do a final light sanding over the entire surface with fine-grit sandpaper (around 220 grit).
-Wipe away dust with a tack cloth to provide the ideal surface for your new paint to adhere to.
+Once the surface is clean and dry, lightly sand the entire wall with fine-grit sandpaper (around 220 grit).
+Wipe away dust with a tack cloth to create the ideal base for your new paint.

 Cracks and Holes